Family of Four Killed in ‘Savage’ Slaying Over Christmas in Upstate New York

 “How could something like this happen?”
 City Councilman Mark McGrath wondered, according to News 10.
 “What would drive any individual or individuals to attack children like that?”

-At the press conference, an emotional Frank Mayben Jr. said he knew the boy who was killed, from coaching the 11-year-old in baseball and basketball at Troy’s Central School District.
+At the press conference, an emotional Frank Mayben Jr. said he knew Jeremiah “JJ” Myers from coaching the 11-year-old in baseball and basketball at Troy’s Central School District.

 “Outstanding young man,” Mayben said.
 “Very coachable.
 Listened.
 Had the discipline.
 Wanted to be a leader.
 Wanted to be part of everything that was right.